 - (g) During construction, engine noise for on-road spoil haulage vehicles must be tested and maintained in accordance with Australian Design Rule 28/01. - (h) Predictive modelling for vibration must be undertaken progressively and prior to the commencement of works along the corridor of construction influence.
 Results from such predictive modelling must be reviewed as construction proceeds, having regard to the potential for impact on human comfort, the risk of cosmetic damage to buildings and the contents of sensitive buildings. - (i) Due to the range of human perceptions and sensitivity to vibration from construction works, early and on-going consultation with occupants of potentially-affected premises where predictive modelling predicts the goals will be exceeded must be undertaken.
-Such consultation must: - be consistent with the consultation procedures established in accordance with Condition 1 - community engagement above; - (ii) precede tunnelling and other works likely to cause vibration at the surface; and - (iii) where modelling predicts the goals will be exceeded, notify occupants of premises of the range of works proposed, their planned duration, the possible effects and predicted levels of vibration, and what measures would be taken to permit normal daily business to continue

-- (j) Where the predicted level of vibration within sleeping areas during continuous night-time tunnelling3 works is likely to exceed 0.5mm/sec peak particle velocity based on a 'low probability of reaction' (ref AS2670.2:1990), reasonable and practicable mitigation and management measures must be developed in consultation with occupants of potentially-affected sensitive places, and implemented in accordance with the Construction Noise and Vibration EMP Sub-Plan. - (k) Monitoring must be undertaken in representative locations where predictive modelling for vibration indicates the potential for impacts on sensitive building contents.
-Monitoring locations must be determined in consultation with property owners and occupants following buildingspecific and contents-specific vibration sensitivity investigations.
+Such consultation must: - be consistent with the consultation procedures established in accordance with Condition 1 - community engagement above; - (ii) precede tunnelling and other works likely to cause vibration at the surface; and - (iii) where predictive modelling predicts the goals will be exceeded, notify occupants of premises of the range of works proposed, their planned duration and the possible effects and predicted levels of vibration. - (j) Where the predicted level of vibration within sleeping areas during continuous night-time tunnelling3 works is likely to exceed 0.5mm/sec peak particle velocity based on a 'low probability of reaction' (ref AS2670.2:1990), reasonable and practicable mitigation and management measures must be developed in consultation with occupants of potentially-affected sensitive places, and implemented in accordance with the Construction Noise and Vibration EMP Sub-Plan. - (k) Monitoring must be undertaken in representative locations where predictive modelling for vibration indicates the potential for impacts on sensitive building contents.
+Guides for vibration levels at sensitive buildings are indicated in Table 4.
+Monitoring locations must be determined in consultation with property owners and occupants following building-specific and contents-specific vibration sensitivity investigations.